UniStuttgart-VISUS/visus-msftrepo/REFERENCE.md

 Data type: `Optional[String]`

 The directory where to install the repository file, ie "/etc/yum.repos.d" for RedHat-based systems.
 If not present, the module derives the path by itself.

 ##### <a name="repo_owner"></a>`repo_owner`

 Data type: `Variant[String, Integer]`

-The name or UID of the owning
+The name or UID of the owning user of the repository file.
-user of the repository file.
+This parameter defaults to 0 (or "root").

 Default value: `0`